VanVleet scores career-high 34, Raptors top Pelicans 130-122

 The Raptors lost NBA Finals MVP Kawhi Leonard to the Los Angeles Clippers in free agency, and also saw guard Danny Green leave for the Lakers.

-Still, Pelicans coach Alvin Gentry said losing a star player doesn’t always hurt a team’s fortunes.
+Before the game, Gentry said losing a star player doesn’t always hurt a team’s fortunes.

 “Bryce Harper is gone, too, but where are the Nationals?”
 Gentry asked rhetorically about Washington’s World Series baseball team.
 “I wouldn’t count these guys out just yet.”